AdobeDocs/contributor.en/user/setup/full-workflow.md

 # GitHub contribution workflow for major or long-running changes

 > [!IMPORTANT]
-> All Adobe repositories have adopted either the [Adobe Open Source Code of Conduct](link) or the [.NET Foundation Code of Conduct](https://dotnetfoundation.org/code-of-conduct).
-For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/).
+> All repositories that publish to docs.adobe.com have adopted the [Adobe Open Source Code of Conduct](../../CODE-OF-CONDUCT.md) or the [.NET Foundation Code of Conduct](https://dotnetfoundation.org/code-of-conduct).
+For more information, see the [Contributing](../../CONTRIBUTING.md) article.
 >
-> Minor corrections or clarifications to documentation and code examples in public repositories are covered by the [Adobe Docs Terms of Use](legal).
-New or significant changes will generate a comment in the pull request, asking you to submit an online Contribution License Agreement (CLA) if you are not an employee of Microsoft.
-You will need to complete the online form before your pull request can be merged.
+> Minor corrections or clarifications to documentation and code examples in public repositories are covered by the [Adobe Documentation Terms of Use](https://www.adobe.com/legal/terms.html).
+New or significant changes generate a comment in the pull request, asking you to submit an online Contribution License Agreement (CLA) if you are not an employee of Adobe.
+We need you to complete the online form before we can review or accept your pull request.

 ## Overview